SeniorDesign2023/BlockHeads/status/status1.md

 *    n/a
 4. Challenges:
 i.
 Describe the challenges:
-* Since we are just starting our project, we’re developing our ideas, so there are plenty of challenges.
+* Since we are just starting our project, weâ€™re developing our ideas, so there are plenty of challenges.
 What functionality do we want?
 We need really good security, so how will we implement that?
 Who will be in charge of what?
 What resources do we have?
 Details on how big of a part will Blockchain play and in what areas? ii.
 Did you overcome them or are there challenges left?
 * We are talking through these challenges as we develop our ideas and trying to find solutions for them as the project progresses. iii.
 Do you need help?
 Can mentor help or external help is needed?
 * We have you and Steve Lupien as our mentors at the moment.
 We may need other mentors as we get further in our project.

-5. Changes/deviations:                                                                                                                                We don’t really have any changes from the pitch document.
+5. Changes/deviations:                                                                                                                                We donâ€™t really have any changes from the pitch document.
 We are just adding more details and authentication/verification measures to ensure security.
 6. Confidence:
 We are confident that we will be able to develop and implement this project.
 7. Group dynamics: